min2ha/ukwa-site/content/target/37486/index.en.md

   "subject": "EU Referendum"
 }

-# Courier Online, The: staff writers outline their thoughts on whether the UK should stay or leave the EU

 With the inevitable EU referendum looming and on the forefront on British politics, our writers have outlined their thoughts on whether the UK should stay or leave the EU.